twoznica90/mtserver/README.md

 - Then each thread is an instance of the class named **PoolThread**, which also implements the Runnable interface.
 It handles the client request and retreives the corresponding file from the folder *htdocs*.

-- The class **HttpResponseForFile** returns a valid http response based on the file to the thread instance, which sends it back to the client.
+- The class **HttpResponseForFile** returns a valid http response based on the file to the running thread, which in turn sends it back to the client.